Finture/Flowee-BPMS-Docs/content/update/minor/717-to-718/_index.md

 # Discontinue Camunda H2 console web app

-The Camunda 7.18.0 release removes the H2 console application from the Tomcat and WildFly distributions.
+The Flowee BPMS.18.0 release removes the H2 console application from the Tomcat and WildFly distributions.
 There will not be any further releases of the Camunda H2 console web app going forward.

 ## Removed the H2 console app from Camunda distributions